geoserver/geoserver.github.io/README.md

    jira_version: 16816
    ---
    ```

-   Copy one of the previous blog posts so we end up with a consistent format.

    The following information is used to generate a ``release/<version>/index.html`` page:

    * ``release``: This is the `_layout` used for the generated release page

+   * Tags are used to indicate ``Release``, ``Release Candidate``, ``Milestone``.

+     The ``Vulnerability`` tag is used to highlight blog posts and release anouncements covering a security topic.

    * ``version``: The GeoServer version being announced

    * ``jira_version``: Used to link to the release notes

      The value for ``jira_version`` can be found by navigating to that version on [Jira](https://osgeo-org.atlassian.net/projects/GEOS?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page) and examining the URL.
 For example, for example, ``2.7.2`` links to ``https://osgeo-org.atlassian.net/projects/GEOS/versions/10601``, giving a ``jira_version`` of ``10601``.
 For a maintenance or development release, instead modify ``release/maintain/index.html`` or ``release/dev/index.html`` respectively.

+   Check one of the previous blog posts so we end up with a consistent format.

+   Links to documentation or proposals are added to the "about section" at the end of the anouncement.

 2. Update ``_config.yml`` (this change will be reflected in ``index.html`` and ``download/index.html``):